MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     ![A screenshot of a computer Description automatically generated](./Images/Lab03/L03_image049.png)

-Great job, you have created a new Calculation model.
-This Calculation model included an estimation factor, allowing you to calculate emissions in areas where you may not know the exact quantity of an emission source, but still need to account for the carbon emissions.
+Great job, you have helped Alex create another new Calculation model to calculate carbon emissions for miles driven by electric vehicles.
+This Calculation model included an estimation factor, allowing Alex to calculate emissions in areas where he may not know the exact quantity of an emission source, but still needs to account for the carbon emissions.
+This model will be used in the following exercise.

 Calculation models are the instruction sets that are used by Microsoft Cloud for Sustainability to calculate emissions.
 There are several calculation models that are included with Microsoft Cloud for Sustainability based on EPA calculations.
 Sometimes these included models may not match your unique customer needs and you will need to create new models to provide custom calculations, be sure to review some of the included models to see other types of complex calculation models. **Please continue to the next task.**

 ===